Small Intestinal Bacterial Overgrowth (SIBO) Breath Testing

-BioHealth provides clinicians with high-quality breath test kits and detailed reports:
+BioHealth provides clinicians with high-quality SIBO testing services:

-- Lactulose challenge to detect bacterial overgrowth in the distal small intestine
+- Test #900-C – Lactulose challenge option to detect bacterial overgrowth in the distal small intestine

 - Test Fee: Available to clinicians.

-- Specimen: 10 Breath samples using the EasySampler™ Breath Test Kit.
+- Specimen: 10 Breath samples using the EasySampler™ Breath Test Kit (for each of the test types).
 This patented breath-collection kit allows for patients to collect samples unsupervised and mail their samples to the laboratory for analysis.